Hooshangi/git-tutorial-08-17-2020/README.md

 ## local
--`git init`: create git repository in current folder -`git status`: tells you what is going on
+- `git init`: create git repository in current folder -`git status`: tells you what is going on

 -`git add <FILE>`: places <FILE> into the staging area